Anas-Allouch/Sequential-Gearbox-Design/03_V2_Redesign/01_Problem_Reevaluation/README.md

 | reverse | 2.5    |             31               |               68              |  2.1935  |    132               |
 | idler   | 2.5    |             23               |               -               |    -     |     -                |

-Note: to meet the center distance requirement for the reverse gear, a special layout is made, this special layout is shown in "Reverse_gear_layout". the idea of this layout is to not have the input, output and idler gears all aligned.
+Note: to meet the center distance requirement for the reverse gear, a special layout is made, this special layout is shown in "Reverse_Gear_Layout". the idea of this layout is to not have the input, output and idler gears all aligned.

 ---